« State-specific resources Massachusetts

 Construction Lien Waivers in Massachusetts

-Required Format: Massachusetts is one of a dozen states where all waivers MUST substantially follow statutorily required verbiage to be valid so be sure to check with your constuction attorney and consult the relevant state statutes.
+Required format: Massachusetts is one of a dozen states where all waivers must substantially follow statutorily required verbiage to be valid so be sure to check with your constuction attorney and consult the relevant state statutes.

-Required Notarization: Massachusetts does not require waivers to be notarized.
+Required notarization: Massachusetts does not require waivers to be notarized.

 Massachusetts permits lien waivers, but they must be made in writing.
 Under M.G.L. ch.
 254 § 32, a lien waiver is only valid to the extent of the payment actually received, unless the waiver clearly states that it is unconditional.
 Conditional waivers are enforceable only if payment has been made; otherwise, the lien rights are preserved.
 Standard industry practice is to use written conditional or unconditional waivers upon progress or final payments.
 Waivers should be carefully drafted to ensure they reflect actual payment status, as premature or unconditional waivers may limit enforceable rights.